watzon/postpilot/README.md

   <p><em>A sleek local SMTP testing environment for developers</em></p>
 </div>

-## 🚧 Work in Progress
+## ⚠️ Alpha Status

-PostPilot is currently under active development.
-While the core functionality is being built, the project is not yet ready for production use.
-Stay tuned for updates!
+PostPilot is currently in alpha.
+While the core functionality is working, you may encounter bugs or missing features.
+Use in development environments only.

 <div align="center">
   <img src=".github/screenshot.png" alt="PostPilot Screenshot" width="90%" />